ArthurClerjon/aclerjon.github.io/_projects/EQUALS.md

 ## Coming Soon

 <ul>
-  <li>📢 Descriptions of four open positions: two internships, one PhD, and one postdoc</li>
+  <li>📢 Descriptions of four open positions: two internships, one PhD, and one postdoc.
+Contact us arthur.clerjon (at) cea.fr!</li>
   <li>📊 Interactive platform for exploring deployment scenarios</li>
   <li>📁 Access to datasets and source code</li>
   <li>📚 New publications and methodological notes</li>